open-component-model/ocm/components/subchartsdemo/README.md

 # Example: subcharts

-This folder contains an example how to deploy an application consistsing of multiple helm charts.
-It consists of a helm chart, a [toi package](../../docs/reference/ocm_toi-bootstrapping.md) and a reference to the [helm helminstaller](../helminstaller/README.md).
+This folder contains an example how to deploy an application consisting of multiple helm charts.
+It consists of a helm chart, a [toi package](../../docs/reference/ocm_toi-bootstrapping.md) and a reference to the [helm installer](../helminstaller/README.md).

 The helm chart has multiple other charts as dependencies and has no templates.
 Its only purpose is to act as an anchor for deployment.
 The toi package is used to install the component with the helm-installer using the `ocm bootstrap` command.